pcyu/habitap/conslice/comments.md

 Make sure to change if your post request for a beginning date follows a different format than prescribed here.

 ### c040
+experimented with $set, but it changed the array to an object, so I changed it back to $addtoSet.
+Not sure which mongo operator to invoke.

+### c041
+added if statement: if user has no habits, then after login, user is redirected to habits/new.

+### c042